FREQUENTLY ASKED QUESTIONS

 2403 Conley Road

 Absolutely!
-We welcome PICK UP orders from our Stittsville (Ottawa) location by appointment only.
+We welcome PICK UP orders from our Stittsville (Ottawa) location.

 Simply select the PICK UP option at check out.
 The Smart as Poop team will be in touch to arrange a mutually agreed upon time for you to pick up your order.